chevronphp/containers/README.md

 # chevron.containers

-Chevron aims to be a 'simple set of useful tools'.
-This means that it exists as a humble collection of code I've written and found quite useful.

-The containers module is a simple implementation of a registry pattern.
+Containers is a simple implementation of a registry pattern.
 The base container takes values and returns them, the deferred container is built to handle callables, and the reference container is meant to handle maps--wait for it--by reference.